 Self-dig case study - Benacre Estate

 The Benacre Estate is a great example of what can be achieved by a self-dig scheme.
-Landowner, Edward Vere Nicoll, noticed that more and more people looking to rent the properties were enquiring about the broadband speeds.
-Edward said,
+Landowner, Edward Vere Nicoll, noticed that more and more people looking to rent the properties on the Estate were enquiring about the broadband speeds.

 “We found that we were struggling to rent out some of our properties, because the first question that most people asked was about the broadband speed.
 At that time, we didn’t have fibre and it was proving to be a major obstacle.
 I got in touch with Openreach to find out more and we quickly identified three self-dig opportunities at Benacre, around 5km in total, which would make a huge difference.”